cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 6.8.2 (2019-11-09) =
+* Cleared refresh interval on the manage feeds page when all feeds are on status ready, this was causing too many calls / load
+* Solved a PHP warning that showed in the logs when the "one category" attribute was empty

+= 6.8.1 (2019-11-05) =
+* Added a default template for Wish.com

+= 6.8.0 (2019-11-03) =
+* Fixed a bug: removed the question mark from the variable link attribute when Google Analytics code is disabled

 = 6.7.9 (2019-11-02) =
 * Added the variable link attribute for variations